Bunli

 Option 3 - System-wide:

-sudo my-cli completions --shell zsh > /usr/local/share/zsh/site-functions/_my-cli
+sudo my-cli completions zsh > /usr/local/share/zsh/site-functions/_my-cli

 # Restart your shell